yedpay/yedpay-for-woocommerce/README.md

 # Yedpay for WooCommerce

-Easily accept Alipay, AlipayHK and Wechat Pay on your Wordpress site using Yedpay WooCommerce payment gateway in one plugin for free.
+Easily accept Alipay, AlipayHK, Wechat Pay and UnionPay on your Wordpress site using Yedpay WooCommerce payment gateway in one plugin for free.

 ## Description

-**Yedpay for WooCommerce** makes your website ready to use Alipay and WeChat Pay payment on your ecommerce store in a safe way.
+**Yedpay for WooCommerce** makes your website ready to use Alipay, WeChat Pay and UnionPay payment on your ecommerce store in a safe way.

-Hong Kong merchants can easily accept Wechat Pay and Alipay for their websites using Yedpay's payment gateway.
-Yedpay Gateway support Alipay CN, AlipayHK and WeChat Pay.
+Hong Kong merchants can easily accept Alipay, Wechat Pay and UnionPay for their websites using Yedpay's payment gateway.
+Yedpay Gateway support Alipay CN, AlipayHK, WeChat Pay and UnionPay.

-Tested with Wordpress 5.2.4 , WooCommerce version 3.7.1
+Tested with Wordpress 5.3.2 , WooCommerce version 4.0.0

 ## Prerequisites
 * [WordPress](https://wordpress.com/)